US stocks erase sharp losses, while oil prices leap on worries about Iran war

 NEW YORK (AP) — Oil prices leaped Monday on worries that war with Iran could clog the global flow of crude and make inflation even worse.
-U.S. stocks, meanwhile, swung between sharp losses and small gains.
+U.S. stocks, meanwhile, swung from sharp losses to a tiny gain.

 Crude prices jumped more than 6%, which will likely mean higher prices soon at gasoline pumps.
 That would hurt not only U.S. households, whose spending makes up the bulk of the U.S. economy, but also businesses with big fuel bills.

 The S&P 500 fell as much as 1.2% at the start of trading, and cruise lines and airlines led the way lower.
-But U.S. stocks quickly erased those losses, in part because past military conflicts have historically not created sustained drops for the market, and the index was up by 0.3% in late trading.
+But U.S. stocks quickly erased those losses, in part because past military conflicts haven’t usually created sustained drops for the market, and the index finished the day with a gain of less than 0.1%.

-The Dow Jones Industrial Average was up 32 points, or 0.1%, with roughly an hour remaining in trading, and the Nasdaq composite was 0.6% higher.
+The Dow Jones Industrial Average dipped 73 points, or 0.1%, and the Nasdaq composite rose 0.4%.
+Both also came back from steep early losses.

 Prices for natural gas remained higher, meanwhile, which could raise heating bills for the remainder of the winter, after a major supplier of liquefied natural gas to Europe said it would stop production because of the war.
 Gold climbed 1.2% as investors looked for safer things to own and as U.S. officials tried to persuade the world that this war will not last forever.